Humberto Fernández-Morán: Career

-Fernández-Morán founded the Venezuelan Institute for Neurological and Brain Studies, the predecessor of the current Venezuelan Institute of Scientific Research (IVIC).
+Fernández-Morán founded the Venezuelan Institute for Neurological and Brain Studies, the predecessor of the current Venezuelan Institute for Scientific Research (IVIC).
 He studied medicine at the University of Munich, where he graduated summa cum laude in 1944.
 He contributed to the development of the electron microscope and was the first person to use the concept of cryo-ultramicrotomy.
-After flying over Angel Falls in his home country of Venezuela he was inspired by the concept of the smoothly reoccurring flow system inherent in a waterfall to take his diamond knife invention and combine it with an ultramicrotome to dramatically improve the ultra-thin sectioning of electron microscopy samples.
+After flying over Angel Falls in his home country of Venezuela he was inspired by the concept of the smoothly reoccurring flow system inherent in a waterfall, to take his diamond knife invention and combine it with an ultramicrotome to dramatically improve the ultra-thin sectioning of electron microscopy samples.

 The ultramictrotome advances the rotating, drum-mounted specimen sample in such small increments (utilizing the very low thermal expansion coefficient of Invar) past the stationary diamond knife that sectioning thicknesses of several Angstrom units are possible.
 He also helped to advance the field of electron cryomicroscopy - the use of superconductive electromagnetic lenses cooled with liquid helium in electron microscopes to achieve the highest resolution possible - among many other research topics.

 Fernández-Morán was commissioned in 1957 with the supervision of the first Venezuelan research nuclear reactor, the RV-1 nuclear reactor, one of the first in Latin America.

-He was appointed Minister of Science during the last year of the regime of Marcos Pérez Jiménez and was forced to leave Venezuela when the dictatorship was overthrown in 1958.
-He worked with NASA for the Apollo Project and taught in many universities, such as MIT, University of Chicago and the University of Stockholm.
+He was appointed Minister of Education during the last year of the regime of Marcos Pérez Jiménez.
+He was forced to leave Venezuela when the dictatorship was overthrown in 1958.
+He worked with NASA for the Apollo Project and taught in many universities, such as MIT, University of Chicago and the Stockholm University.

-He donated a collection of his papers to the National Library of Medicine in 1986.
+In 1986, he donated a collection of his papers to the National Library of Medicine.

 Personal life

-His wife Anna was Swedish and together they had two daughters, Brigida Elena and Verónica.
+His wife Anna was Swedish.
+They had two daughters, Brigida Elena and Verónica.

-The body of Dr. Humberto Fernández-Morán Villalobos was cremated and his ashes rest today in Cemetery The Square Luxburg-Carolath in his hometown, Maracaibo.
+The body of Humberto Fernández-Morán was cremated.
+His ashes rest today in Cemetery The Square Luxburg-Carolath in his hometown, Maracaibo.